17th Sunday of Ordinary Time Year A

 The interpretation tells us that the kingdom is a mixed bag of saints and sinners and the final sorting must be left to God.
 In the meantime, patient tolerance must guide the practice of those living in the kingdom.

 Jesus then asks the disciples in verse 51 if they understand.
-“All these things” refers to Jesus’ teachings about the kingdom: its presence, small beginnings, varied responses to it, extraordinary fullness in the future, and the final judgment – all the parables he’s used in this chapter.
-And they blithely answer of course we understand!
+“All these things” refers to Jesus’ teachings about the kingdom: its presence, small beginnings, varied responses to it, extraordinary fullness in the future, and the final judgment—all the parables he’s used in this chapter.
+And they blithely answer: of course we understand!

 Many scholars see this as a somewhat autobiographical note from the author of the gospel.
-A number of times now he’s taken Jesus’ original parables and put explanations to them.
+A number of times now, he’s taken Jesus’ original parables and put explanations to them.
 So the old could be both the Old Testament and Jesus’ original teaching.
 The new, in that case, would be the new interpretations we get from that.
 Paul did much the same.
-The new does not make the old useless; both are necessary to understanding.
+The new does not make the old useless; both are necessary for understanding.
 And there’s a subtle implication that this is something which continues even now.
 Every time a homily is given or a sermon preached, treasures both new and old are brought from the storeroom.

 How much are you willing to “pay” for the kingdom?